symstore/symstore/README.rst

  * gcab
  * py37-gobject3

-In case symstore is unable to load required packages while compression mode is requested, following error message will be displayed:
+If symstore is unable to load required packages while compression mode is requested, following error message will be displayed:

 .. code:: sh

     gcab module not available, compression not supported

+On Windows systems, symstore uses the standard ``makecab.exe`` utility.
+The ``makecab.exe`` utility normally is included by default in Windows installations, thus symstore compression will work out-of-box.

 Change Log
 ==========